 - Support regulation to improve the infrastructure for paper and fiber recovery.
 Such measures are essential to continue increasing the recycled content of our papers.

-- Maximize the overall production and sales of 100% recycled content papers across all paper grades manufactured by Rolland within 3-5 years.
+- Maximize the overall production and sales of 100% sustainable recycled content papers across all paper grades manufactured by Rolland within 3-5 years.

 Paper manufacturing is a resource-intensive process that impacts overall environmental quality.
 That’s why Rolland will:

 - Use chlorine-free bleaching technologies.

 - Purchase fiber only from suppliers that meet or exceed legal environmental performance requirements for air and water pollution control.

 - Monitor and reduce overall emissions by adopting the latest technologies and practices to minimize pollution.